Fernweh99/exercise_rcw/README.md

 4. create postgress db on Dbever or relative software
 5. configure file .env (see on .env.example)
 6. use command 'npm run dev' to run local server

+How to run tests:
+1. use command 'npm run seed' to create fake data
+2. use command 'npm run test' to run all tests